-The example in Figure 2.51 on the next page below describes the transport of calcium ions out of the endoplasmic reticulum.
+The example in Figure 2.51 below describes the transport of calcium ions out of the endoplasmic reticulum.
 Without IP3 receptor, there is not calcium flux, therefore, one cannot use a stimulation.
 The Necessary Stimulation instead represents this absolute stimulation.